-Evidence of the Accident and Injury
+Evidence of the Accident and TBI

 First and foremost is proving that the accident occurred and that it was responsible for your TBI.
 Whether you were in a vehicle crash, injured due to a work mishap, or suffered a slip and fall, these are the most common forms of evidence to look for:

 - Photographs of the scene where the injury occurred

 - Video evidence if the accident was filmed